RetroMaximus/Oversynth/README.md

 Major update to the patch browser using the new [file] object in preperation for the new Puredata 0.52.0 release The patch browser is fully functional. :)

+Note!!!
+Puredata 0.52.0 is require to run Oversynth